How to do a Sea-Doo Coolant Flush on a Jetski

 5 Liters will be enough to completely change out your jet-ski coolant.

-I always use Calibre Anti-Freeze/Anti-Boil Type A, 5 years or 250,000km protection.
-But if you would like the official Genuine BRP (Ski-Doo, Sea-Doo, Can-Am) “Red” pre-mixed antifreeze/coolant.
-Check the link to the left from Amazon.
+I always use Calibre Anti-Freeze/Anti-Boil Type A, 5 years or 250,000km protection here in Australia.
+If you would like the official Genuine BRP (Ski-Doo, Sea-Doo, Can-Am) “Red” pre-mixed antifreeze/coolant.
+Then you can get it from Amazon.

 It comes in 1-liter bottles.